 - A bucket/ dish/ pail/ pan (used to hold the soapy liquid)

 Take your bucket or pail and fill it with plentiful water.
 Make sure your rag or sponge can completely submerge in it.

-Add enough amount of the dish soap.
+Add enough amount of dish soap.
 Make sure it is adequate enough to produce large soapy lather when the water is stirred.

-Set up your air mattress in an open and free area then blow it up to capacity.
+Set up your air bed in an open and free area then blow it up to capacity.
 Ensure the area is safe from any other hazards that could prick the mattress.
 The more pressure you’ve got easy it will be to determine the leak (do not over/ under inflate).

 Note: Over-inflation can easily enlarge the hole, cause more damage, and possibly split your mattress seams.

 - Dip your sponge in the soapy water.
 Make sure it gets thoroughly wet.

 - Pick a starting area on your mattress and wipe the sponge at a snail’s pace over it.

 - Make sure the sponge captures every area of the mattress including the seams too.

 - Apply pressure (just enough) and work slowly around the entire mattress surface.